javaee/glassfish-samples/ws/javaee8/README.md

 ## Java EE 8 Sample Applications README

-This README file contains step-by-step instructions which can be used to create new example projects  for  Java EE 8 sample application workspace.
+This README file contains step-by-step instructions which can be used to create new sample projects for Java EE 8 sample application workspace.
 Also describes how to add a new example.

 Java EE 8 samples workspace is in `javaee8` subdirectory.

-To creat a new Java EE 8 sample application:
+To create a new Java EE 8 sample application:

 * Create the `pom.xml` file for sample group.
 For instance, `javaee8/cdi/pom.xml`.
 Use one of existing sample group poms for reference, for instance `javaee7/jsf/pom.xml`.
 Adjust artifact name to match the technology name and new version.